nwg/racket-wiki/Low-risk-ways-you-can-use-Racket-at-work.md

  1.  ... to play with web services...(must provide example)
  1.  ... for diagramming and visualization
  1.  ... for accessing web-based data stores
+ 1.  ... for making a DSL to solve a task at work - see [Creating Languages](https://docs.racket-lang.org/guide/languages.html) or [Beautiful Racket](http://beautifulracket.com)
  1. (Please add more)